cockroachdb/docs/src/current/v23.1/migration-overview.md

 #### Downtime window

-If your application can tolerate downtime, then it will likely be easiest to take your application offline, load a snapshot of the data onto CockroachDB, and perform a [cutover](#cutover-strategy) to CockroachDB once the data is migrated.
+If your application can tolerate downtime, then it will likely be easiest to take your application offline, load a snapshot of the data into CockroachDB, and perform a [cutover](#cutover-strategy) to CockroachDB once the data is migrated.
 This is known as a *lift-and-shift* migration.

 A lift-and-shift approach is the most straightforward.
 However, it's important to fully [prepare the migration](#prepare-for-migration) in order to be certain that it can be completed successfully during the downtime window.